TUe-ICTLab/Ultra-high-cardinality-Geometric-Shaping-in-the-Finite-SNR-Regime/README.md

 # Ultra-high-cardinality-Geometric-Shaping-in-the-Finite-SNR-Regime
-Ultra-high-cardinality Geometric Shaping in the Finite SNR Regime
+Published data for the "Ultra-high-cardinality Geometric Shaping in the Finite SNR Regime" paper.